rhcarvalho/django-ex/README.md

 ## Logs

 By default your Django application is served with gunicorn and configured to output its access log to stderr.
-You can change this and more gunicorn settings using the `gunicorn_conf.py` file, by setting variables as documented [here](http://docs.gunicorn.org/en/latest/settings.html).
 You can look at the output (stdout and stderr) of a given pod with this command:

     osc get pods         # list all pods in your project osc logs <pod-name>

 This can be useful to observe the correct functioning of your application.

+## Special environment variables

+### APP_CONFIG

+You can fine tune the gunicorn configuration through the environment variable `APP_CONFIG` that, when set, should point to a config file as documented [here](http://docs.gunicorn.org/en/latest/settings.html).

 ## One-off command execution